lmorchard/blog.decafbad.com/_posts/2004-04-29-look-its-a-post-about-not-posting.markdown

 ---
-wordpress_id: 515
+comments_archived: true
+date: '2004-04-29T01:06:57-04:00'
+excerpt: Yeah, so this blog thing.
+I finally switched it over to the stuff
+    I've been fiddling with in silence for months - and then I proceeded to immediately shut back up.
 layout: post
 title: Look, it's a post about not posting!
-excerpt: Yeah, so this blog thing.
-I finally switched it over to the stuff I've been fiddling with in silence for months - and then I proceeded to immediately shut back up.
-date: "2004-04-29T01:06:57-04:00"
+wordpress_id: 515
 wordpress_slug: look-its-a-post-about-not-posting
 wordpress_url: http://www.decafbad.com/blog/?p=515
 ---